 As December approaches, invitations to interview at Cambridge have begun to drop into inboxes and letterboxes and invitations from Oxford will arrive shortly.
-Don’t worry if you haven’t yet received yours as the Universities will let you know either way.
+Don’t worry if you haven’t yet received your Oxbridge interview dates yet, as the Universities will let you know either way.
 If you still haven’t received anything by the beginning of December, perhaps get in touch with your College to put you at ease.

 This is the final hurdle in the applications process and the culmination of all your hard work this year.
 It is perfectly natural to feel nervous as this is perhaps the first serious interview you have ever had and, unlike other nerve-wracking events in your life, imagining your interviewer naked or consoling yourself with the thought that they are just as scared as you are is unlikely to help.